isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 #### 2. How do Singapore residents apply to travel to the ROK under the RGL?

 Residents in Singapore seeking to travel to the ROK for short-term essential business or official travel via the RGL must be sponsored by either a company or a government agency in the ROK, which will apply for isolation exemption approval on behalf of the applicant with the relevant government agencies in the ROK.
 If approved, the applicant is required to apply for a visa at the ROK Embassy in Singapore, should they hold a visa-required passport [click](https://overseas.mofa.go.kr/sg-en/brd/m_2444/view.do?seq=761454&srchFr=&srchTo=&srchWord=&srchTp=&multi_itm_seq=0&itm_seq_1=0&itm_seq_2=0&company_cd=&company_nm=&page=1).
 The approved applicant is also required to submit documents [click](https://overseas.mofa.go.kr/sg-en/brd/m_2435/view.do?seq=761275&srchFr=&amp;srchTo=&amp;srchWord=&amp;srchTp=&amp;multi_itm_seq=0&amp;itm_seq_1=0&amp;itm_seq_2=0&amp;company_cd=&amp;company_nm=&page=1) to the ROK Embassy in Singapore via email to <fastlanesg@mofa.go.kr> in order to receive the endorsed Isolation Exemption Certificate and the letter that will allow the approved applicant to take a pre-departure COVID-19 PCR test in Singapore.
 The approved applicant will be notified within 2 working days on the document pick-up date.
-Please [click here](https://overseas.mofa.go.kr/sg-en/brd/m_2435/view.do?seq=761275) or contact the ROK Embassy in Singapore (contact details at **<a href="#annexa">ANNEX A</a>**) for more details on the requirements for ROK-Singapore RGL Essential Travel.
+Please [click here](https://overseas.mofa.go.kr/sg-en/brd/m_2435/view.do?seq=761275) or contact the ROK Embassy in Singapore (contact details at **<a href="#annexarok">ANNEX A</a>**) for more details on the requirements for ROK-Singapore RGL Essential Travel.

 The traveller should work with his/her local host company or government agency to verify that he/she has fulfilled the RGL requirements of the ROK authorities prior to departure for the ROK.
 This includes taking a pre-departure COVID-19 PCR test and obtaining a negative test result within 72 hours before departure, and remaining in Singapore for at least 14 days prior to departure.
 This may also include other requirements such as keeping the ROK authorities informed of the traveller’s flight details.